davidgiven/cowgol/doc/language.md

   time, the compiler will allocate their variables to the same location.
 This means that you still can't return pointers to local variables and expect it to work.

-- The compiler is a single-pass job, so everything must be defined before it's used.
-There's no support for forward declarations yet (working on it).